KorolSt/AI_DS_internship_test_task/task2/README.md

 This project implements a pipeline that combines Named Entity Recognition (NER) and Image Classification to verify if a user's statement about an image is correct.
 The pipeline consists of two models:

 1. **NER Model**: Extracts animal names from text.
-Uses BART model that was pretrained on labeled dataset
+Uses BART model that was pretrained on labeled dataset.
+(NER model is not inside the repo files, because of big size of the model, additional NER model training is neaded)
 2. **Image Classification Model**: Classifies animals in images.
 Uses MobileNetV2 model that was pretrained on animals dataset

 The pipeline takes a text input (e.g., "There is a cow in the picture.") and an image as input and outputs a boolean value indicating whether the statement is correct.